Speed (Australian band): History

 In June 2021, the band released "We See U" as part of the hardcore punk compilation, This Is Australia Vol 2.
 In May 2022, the band announced the release of Gang Called Speed as their official debut EP, alongside its lead single "Not That Nice" which addresses Asian hate crimes.
 They said, "Even though this is our first EP, [we're] sort of approaching it almost like a debut album.
 That's why it's called Gang Called Speed – this is the identity of the band.
 This is what we're all about.
 This is Australian hardcore."
 Gang Called Speed was released on 24 June 2022 and debuted at number 5 on the ARIA Charts.
+"Not That Nice" appears on the soundtrack to the video game WWE 2K24, which was curated by the band's friend Post Malone.